Post Summary: Things to do in Japan

 Osaka Castle

-During World War II, the castle played a central role in Japan’s munitions industry, so became a high-priority target for aerial bombardment, but don’t worry, you’ll never know it’s not the original.
+During World War II, the castle played a central role in Japan’s munitions industry, so it became a high-priority target for aerial bombardment.
+But don’t worry—you’ll never know it’s not the original.
 You’ll still be impressed by the stalwart stone walls, moats, turrets, and architecture.
-There’s a fascinating and educational museum inside that will fill in all those important details too.
+There’s a fascinating and educational museum inside that will fill in all those important details, too.

 Amerika-Mura

-Japanese for “American Village,” America-Mura is a chic pocket of hipster-ridden coffee bars, shops, tattoo parlors, clubs and hotels that cater to trysts between young lovers.
+Japanese for “American Village,” America-Mura is a chic pocket of hipster-ridden coffee bars, shops, tattoo parlors, clubs, and hotels catering to young lovers’ trysts.
 Though you may not think it has much in common with any town in America you’ve ever visited, it got its name after World War II, when the devastated country began the slow process of rebuilding; this area was the place to go to get American goods like t-shirts, razors, and cigarettes.

 Sitting starkly in the middle of the village is a park constructed of concrete called Triangle Park, which is known as a rallying point preceding a night on the town (it’s also the dirtiest spot we’ve found in Japan – tons of litter).